NomadCode33/TradeCurrents/README.md

 **Tech used:** ArcGIS Pro

-After downloading the data, I opened the map and navigated to the Properties of the Ship Positions layer.
-In the Time tab, I selected "Filter Layer Content Based on Attribute Values" and confirmed that each feature has a single time field, setting the Time Field to ShipDate.
-With these settings confirmed, the time slider appeared, displaying a timeline from January 1, 1770, to December 31, 1770.
-In the Snapping group, I checked the Time Snapping box and set the units to Days, with a span of 7 days, making the time slider jump ahead by one week intervals.
+After downloading the data, I opened the map and navigated to the properties of the Ship Positions layer.
+In the Time tab, I selected "Filter Layer Content Based on Attribute Values" and set the Time Field to "ShipDate," confirming that each feature had a single time field.
+This enabled the time slider, which displayed a timeline from January 1, 1770, to December 31, 1770.
+To make the animation progress in weekly increments, I activated the Time Snapping option, set the units to days, and defined a span of 7 days.

-I then enabled the Colonial Ports and Ship Paths layers in the Contents pane.
-The map's brightness was overwhelming, making it difficult to see all the details.
-To improve visibility, I adjusted the transparency in the Effects group: 50% for the Colonial Ports layer and 90% for the Ship Paths layer.
-This adjustment made the Ship Positions more prominent, while the paths and ports receded.
-Next, I changed the background color to a custom dark gray in the Map Properties, creating a more cohesive and less stimulating visual.
+Next, I enabled the Colonial Ports and Ship Paths layers in the Contents pane.
+The map was overly bright, making it difficult to discern details, so I adjusted the transparency settings: 50% for the Colonial Ports layer and 90% for the Ship Paths layer.
+These adjustments allowed the Ship Positions to stand out while the paths and ports faded into the background.
+To further enhance the map's appearance, I changed the background color to a custom dark gray, creating a more cohesive and visually calming effect.

-The next step was to create temporal keyframes to illustrate changes in ship positions over the year.
-I first defined the change in temporal extent for each time step, establishing the first keyframe in the animation.
-In the Time tab, within the Current Time group, I verified that the Span was set to 7 days, locked it, and confirmed that the Start field was set to January 1, 1770.
-I then moved to the View tab, clicked the Add Animation button in the Animation group, and opened the Animation Timeline pane.
-I created the first keyframe and, in the Export group, selected Movie to open the Export Movie pane.
-Although I initially chose the Twitter preset, I switched to the YouTube preset for a wider resolution.
-I panned the map to place Antarctica at the base of the frame, leaving some blank space at the top for the title.
-I selected the first keyframe on the Animation Timeline, clicked Update, and set the spatial extent.
+With the map properly set, it was time to create temporal keyframes to illustrate the movement of ships throughout the year.
+I started by defining the change in temporal extent for each time step, setting the first keyframe in the animation.
+In the Time tab, I locked the Span to 7 days and verified that the Start field was set to January 1, 1770.
+I then moved to the View tab, clicked "Add Animation" in the Animation group, and opened the Animation Timeline pane.
+I created the first keyframe, then adjusted the spatial extent by panning the map to place Antarctica at the base of the frame, leaving space at the top for the title.

-Back in the Time tab, I confirmed the Span was still 7 days and locked, with the End field now set to December 31, 1770.
-Returning to the Animation Timeline pane, I clicked the Append Next Keyframe button to add a second keyframe.
-To ensure the duration was easy to follow, I set it to 12 seconds in the Playback group of the Animation tab.
+Initially, I chose the Twitter preset for the video export, but I switched to the YouTube preset for a wider resolution.
+Back in the Time tab, I confirmed the 7-day span was locked, and set the End field to December 31, 1770.
+Returning to the Animation Timeline pane, I clicked "Append Next Keyframe" to add a second keyframe and set the animation duration to 12 seconds to ensure a smooth and easy-to-follow playback.

-To communicate the changing dates effectively, I included dynamic dates within the video.
-I selected both keyframes in the Animation Timeline pane, updated the title in the Overlay Group to "World Shipping (1770)," and set the font.
-In the Dynamic Text section of the Overlay group, I selected Map Time, adding the predefined tagged HTML element `<dyntype="animation" property="endTime" format="short"/>` and matched the font to my earlier setting.
-The end date for the first keyframe (January 8, 1770) appeared in the upper-left corner, dynamically updating in sync with the video.
+To effectively communicate the changing dates, I added dynamic text overlays to the video.
+In the Overlay group, I updated the title to "World Shipping (1770)" and formatted the font for clarity.
+I then selected both keyframes in the Animation Timeline pane and added dynamic text using the predefined HTML tag `<dyntype="animation" property="endTime" format="short"/>`, which dynamically displayed the end date of each keyframe in the upper-left corner.
+As the animation played, the date updated in sync with the movement of the ships.

-I modified the `<dyn 'endTime">` element to `<dyntype="animation" property="endTime" format="MMMM"/>` to display only the month name.
-I positioned it at the bottom-center and, in the Animation Properties pane, clicked the gear icon next to the endTime overlay item to access advanced text properties.
-I chose None from the Callout drop-down list, simplifying the presentation and making the dynamic text easier to read during fast playback.
-Finally, I exported the animation using the appropriate video settings, completing the process.
+To simplify the display, I modified the dynamic text element to `<dyntype="animation" property="endTime" format="MMMM"/>` to show only the month name.
+I positioned this text at the bottom-center of the screen and adjusted the advanced text properties to remove the callout style, making the text easier to read during fast playback.

+With everything in place, I exported the animation using the appropriate video settings, completing a dynamic visualization that captured the ebb and flow of global shipping routes in 1770.
+The final video effectively conveyed the story of maritime movement, bringing history to life through a compelling and engaging animation.

 ## Optimizations